MichaelVrana/sle22-signatr-artifact/README.md

 ## Tool

-The tool is hosted at [https://github.com/PRL-PRG/signatr](https://github.com/PRL-PRG/signatr) and uses the following building blocks:
+The tool is packaged as an R library.
+It is hosted at [https://github.com/PRL-PRG/signatr](https://github.com/PRL-PRG/signatr) and uses the following building blocks:

 - [sxpdb](https://github.com/PRL-PRG/sxpdb/): R value database